digitalcloud-ninja/spacecrafts/README.md

 ## Dependencies ##

-Before installing spacecrafts, a familiarity with the command line, and the following must be installed on your computer:
+Before installing, a familiarity with the command line, and the following must be installed on your computer:

 [![Git][Git.ico]][Git.url]